Nemezjusz/B-SAFE/README.md

 ### Current Implementation (Prototype)

-⚠️ **This is a proof-of-concept.
-Do NOT use in production without:**

 1. **Production-Grade Fuzzy Extractor**
    - Current implementation uses a placeholder
    - Use battle-tested libraries like [Fuzzy Extractors](https://eprint.iacr.org/2003/235.pdf) with error correction